mgr-inz-rafal/tubac/README.md

 # The Tubac
-Turbo Basic Compiler by mgr_inz_rafal.
+ATARI Turbo Basic Compiler by mgr_inz_rafal.

 ## License
 This project is licensed under "THE BEER-WARE LICENSE" (Revision 42).